forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * *Lympho-Tropism:* If lymphoid tissues are entered and many lymphocytes die, a weakening of the immune system can occur: For some this may cause herpes zooster which is easy diagnosable from visible changes on the skin for others it may be something else.
 In theory, some cancer cells may remain undetected and cause cancer in the coming months or years.

+* *Ovaries:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects.
+E.g. the number of  primordial follicles (respectively local stem cell populations) could early decline.
+Other effects are possible too, e.g. ingredients such as the transfected RNA, polyethylen-glycol or the produced spikes may remain in oocytes or close by cells - in theory this could affect embryogenesis.
+If the latter is the case, waiting with pregnancy a few months after vaccination could be adequate.

 * *Bone Marrow:* If the bone marrow is infiltrated, pluripotent stem cells can be altered or knocked off.
 The stem cell niches in the bone marrow are some of the best protected cells for good reason.
 In theory messing around with the bone marrow stem cell niches can cause many adverse effects e.g. increased aging or cancer risk.

-* *Ovaries:* If cells in the follicles or even oocytes themselves are transfected this can have unwanted effects.
-E.g. cells can die and the number of  primordial follicles (respectively local stem cell populations) decline, this could be viewed as an early aging of the fertility system.
-Other effects are possible too, the transfected RNA, other ingredients such as polyethylen-glycol or the produced spikes may remain in oocytes or close by cells - in theory this could affect embryogenesis.

 > The chances for the latter likely are low but for in the case of mass vaccination (with unclear benefits for the young) even low probabilities are relevant.